Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Devise hypotheses and experiments that cause your investigation to "fail forward."
 That is, favor experiments that produce useful knowledge whatever the outcome of the experiment.
 If you make a change and the system starts working, that should help explain what was wrong.
 And if that same change causes some other result, that, too, should be enlightening information.

 Adhering to these guidelines can be difficult, especially under pressure.
 If deviation is required, make note of it, and note how deviations affect your conclusions.
-First in this series Go to top Top Next issue: Virtual Clutter: I Next Issue
+When Fixing It Doesn't Fix It: I First issue in this series Go to top Top Next issue: Virtual Clutter: I Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!